 - sliced red onion

-- If you don’t have skewers, or don’t want to fuss with skewers you can make these into meatballs.
-Roll them into meatballs and either bake them for about 10 minutes or until cooked through, or you can grill them, just like the skewers!
+- If you don’t have skewers, or don’t want to fuss with skewers you can make these into meatballs or patties.

-- Be sure to not over-mix the ground lamb mixture when you are combining all of the ingredients together.
-You still need to handle the meat to form the skewer, and over-mixing will cause the lamb to be tough.
+- Be sure to not over mix the ground lamb mixture when you are combining all of the ingredients together to avoid the lamb getting tough when grilled.

 - When you form the skewers, we find it easiest to have a bowl of water next to you so you can dip your hands in it while forming the skewers or meatballs.
-This will help the meat mixture not stick to your hands.
+This will prevent the meat mixture from sticking to your hands.